 Table of Contents

-- publishing articles on blogs and news resources;
+- publishing articles on blogs and news resources,

-- mailing lists;
+- making mailing lists, or

 - creating groups on social networks.